 Cañada is a commuter campus.
 Students must have places where they can sit between classes, where they can informally interact with one another and with faculty.
 While the opening of the Grove in Building 5 has been a relief and has made an impact, there must be more of these congregation spaces throughout the campus.
 Most of the buildings have no sitting spaces, so students must sit on the floor, lean against the walls, or sit outside.
 There are also few intentional spaces for charging their electronic devices or sitting and studying/reading between classes.
 Although this is has been addressed to some degree with by adding fifteen benches to the hallways in Building 3, the College needs to extend this effort throughout the campus.

-Table 45 on page 217 lists the Capital Improvement Projects that have already been undertaken and completed.
+Table 22 lists the Capital Improvement Projects that have already been undertaken and completed.

-Table 45: Cañada College Capital Improvement Projects--Master List
+Table 22: Cañada College CapitalImprovement Projects Master List